PeterConstable/PythonTutorial/4_More_Assignment_Numbers_Strings.md

 'This is complex: (2+3j)'
 ```

 >Note: Integrating numbers into strings, or _string formatting_, is a bigger topic, and there are other ways to do that with more and better options.
-We'll save that for a later topic.
+We'll save that for a later lesson.

 We can use ```int()``` and ```float()``` to convert strings to numbers, so long as the strings are string expressions of decimal numbers: